ligato/docs/docs/tutorials/00_tutorial-setup.md

 This page describes the tutorials provided in the tutorials section of the Ligato documentation.
 The tutorials are designed for developers, but can also be used as a learning aid for those interested in understanding how Ligato works.

-For more details on the topics covered in the tutorials, consult the _Developer Guide_.
+For more details on the topics covered in the tutorials, consult the _User Guide_ and _Developer Guide_.

 What you need before working with the tutorials: